microbiomedata/nmdc-runtime/README.md

 [For hints on how to write tests for solids and pipelines in Dagster, see their documentation tutorial on Testing](https://docs.dagster.io/guides/test/unit-testing-assets-and-ops).

+### Performance profiling

+We use a tool called PyInstrument to profile the performance of the Runtime API while processing an individual HTTP request.

+Here's how you can do that:
+1. In your `.env` file, set `IS_PROFILING_ENABLED` to `true`
+2. Start/restart your development stack: `$ make up-dev`
+3. In your web browser, visit any Runtime API URL, but add the `profile=true` query parameter to the URL; e.g., `http://127.0.0.1:8000/nmdcschema/study_set?profile=true`
+4. The Runtime API will respond with a performance profiling report web page (instead of the normal response; e.g., a JSON string)

 ### RAM usage